Introduction to reinforcement learning

 As mentioned previously, balancing this exploration-exploitation tradeoff is a very active area of research.

-$\epsilon$-greedy exploration
+-greedy exploration

-• With probability $\epsilon$ select an action randomly
+select an action randomly - With probability

 The code snippet below implements this exploratory policy.